-He was a baby, of course he wouldn’t answer, no matter how many times or in whatever tone I asked!
+He was a baby, of course he wouldn’t answer.
+No matter how many times or in whatever tone I asked!
 It was a question I tortured myself with!
-I asked it in a calm voice, I asked it in a pleading voice, I asked it in an angry voice, I asked it in a desperate voice, but no matter how many times I asked, I never found the answer.
-For two and a half years…
+I asked it in a calm voice, and in a pleading voice.
+I would ask it in an angry voice, and I’d ask it in a desperate voice.
+But no matter how many times I asked, I never found the answer.
+For two and a half years.

-I can remember the night and some of you will know exactly what I’m talking about when I felt like I could not take it anymore.
-My son just would not stay asleep and I had hit rock bottom, exhausted from waking up multiple times every night and having to soothe him back to sleep.
-My husband found me many, many times in the middle of the night, blaming myself, blaming him, blaming poor little Joseph, and sobbing away in our living room.
+I can remember the night.
+Some of you will know exactly what I’m talking about.
+It was when I felt like I could not take it anymore.
+My son just would not stay asleep and I had hit rock bottom.
+Exhausted from waking up multiple times every night and having to soothe him back to sleep.
+My husband found me many, many times in the middle of the night, blaming myself, blaming him.
+Yes – blaming poor little Joseph, and sobbing away in our living room.

 When our babies don’t sleep well, we immediately look for, and need, an explanation.
 As if everything is so rational?!
 Are they teething?
 Do they have trapped wind?
 Are they sick?
 Are they hungry?
 Do they need another nappy change?

 Are any of these explanations the real truth?
 Sometimes.
 And sometimes not.

 And when we exhaust all of these avenues, we turn inwards to ourselves… Is it me?
 Do they know I don’t know what I’m doing?
 Am I failing them?
 What am I doing wrong?!
 The list goes on and on, and our confidence hits an all-time low.